2023 Most Popular Drama & Theater Arts Master's Degree Schools in the Southwest Region

 Full Drama & Theater Arts at Texas State University Report

 University of Arizona landed the #8 spot in the 2023 rankings for the most popular master’s degree drama and theater arts programs.
-Located in the large city of Tucson, University of Arizona is a public school with a fairly large student population.
+Located in the large city of Tucson, University of Arizona is a public college with a fairly large student population.

 Of the 4 students majoring in theater at University of Arizona, 50% are male and 50% are female.